chemi5t/multinational-retail-data-centralisation/README.md

 - Task 6: Extract and clean the product details.
 The information for each product the company currently sells is stored in CSV format in an S3 bucket on AWS.

-        Step 1:
+    - Step 1:
     Create a method in DataExtractor called extract_from_s3 which uses the boto3 package to download and extract the information returning a pandas DataFrame.

     The S3 address for the products data is the following s3://*private*/products.csv (exact links can not be shared for security).
     The method will take this address in as an argument and return the pandas DataFrame.

     You will need to be logged into the AWS CLI before you retrieve the data from the bucket.

-        Step 2:
+    - Step 2:
     Create a method in the DataCleaning class called convert_product_weights this will take the products DataFrame as an argument and return the products DataFrame.
     If you check the weight column in the DataFrame the weights all have different units.
     Convert them all to a decimal value representing their weight in kg.
 Use a 1:1 ratio of ml to g as a rough estimate for the rows containing ml.
     Develop the method to clean up the weight column and remove all excess characters then represent the weights as a float.

-        Step 3:
+    - Step 3:
     Now create another method called clean_products_data this method will clean the DataFrame of any additional erroneous values.

-        Step 4:
+    - Step 4:
     Once complete insert the data into the sales_data database using your upload_to_db method storing it in a table named dim_products.

 - Task 7: Retrieve and clean the orders table.
 This table which acts as the single source of truth for all orders the company has made in the past is stored in a database on AWS RDS.

-        Step 1:
+    - Step 1:
-        Using the database table listing methods you created earlier list_db_tables, list all the tables in the database to get the name of the table containing all information about the product orders.
+    Using the database table listing methods you created earlier list_db_tables.
+List all the tables in the database to get the name of the table containing all information about the product orders.

-        Step 2:
+    - Step 2:
     Extract the orders data using the read_rds_table method you create earlier returning a pandas DataFrame.

-        Step 3:
+    - Step 3:
     Create a method in DataCleaning called clean_orders_data which will clean the orders table data.
     You should remove the columns, first_name, last_name and 1 to have the table in the correct form before uploading to the database.
     You will see that the orders data contains column headers which are the same in other tables.
     This table will act as the source of truth for your sales data and will be at the center of your star based database schema.

-        Step 4:
+    - Step 4:
     Once cleaned upload using the upload_to_db method and store in a table called orders_table.

 - Task 8: Retrieve and clean the date events data.
 The final source of data is a JSON file containing the details of when each sale happened, as well as related attributes.
 The file is currently stored on S3 and can be found at the following link https://*private*.s3.eu-west-1.amazonaws.com/date_details.json (exact links can not be shared for security).
 Extract the file and perform any necessary cleaning, then upload the data to the database naming the table dim_date_times.